E. P. Sanders: Thought and writings

 As a biblical scholar, Sanders was known for his extensive research on the New Testament.
 His field of special interest was Judaism and Christianity in the Greco-Roman world.
 He was one of the leading scholars in contemporary historical Jesus research, the so-called "Third Quest," which places Jesus firmly in the context of Judaism.
 In contemporary scholarship, Jesus is seen as the founder of a "renewal movement within Judaism", to use Sanders' phrase.
 He promoted the view that Jesus was an apocalyptic prophet.

 Sanders argued that the traditional Christian interpretation that Paul the Apostle was condemning Rabbinic legalism was a misunderstanding of both Judaism and Paul's thought, especially since it assumed a level of individualism in these doctrines that was not present, and disregarded notions of group benefit or collective privilege.
 Rather, Sanders argued, the key difference between pre-Christian Judaism and Pauline teaching was to be found in ideas of how a person becomes one of the People of God.
-Sanders termed the Jewish belief "covenantal nomism": one was a member of the people by virtue of God's covenant with Abraham, and one stayed in it by keeping the Law of Moses.
+Sanders termed the term "covenantal nomism": one was a member of the People by virtue of God's covenant with Abraham, and one stayed in it by keeping the Law of Moses.

 Sanders claimed that Paul's belief was one of participationist eschatology: that the only way to become one of the People of God was through faith in Jesus ("dying with Christ") and that the so-called Old Covenant had been superseded.
 But once inside, appropriate behavior was required of the Christian, based on the Jewish scriptures, but not embracing all aspects of them.
 Both patterns required the grace of God for election (admission) and the individual's behavior, supported by God's grace.
 The dividing line, therefore, was Paul's insistence on faith in Jesus as the only way to election.
-However, Sanders stressed that Paul also "loved good deeds" and that when his words are taken in context, it emerges that Paul advocates good works in addition to faith in Jesus.
+However, Sanders stressed that Paul also "loved good deeds", and that when his words are taken in context, it emerges that Paul advocates good works in addition to faith in Jesus.